Bernard-Dugas/r.diag/README.md

  The default Makefile target ("allbin") attempts to generate the libraries and executables, after checking that the initial setup has been done.
 The "all" target includes the "allbin" and "document" targets.
+The "document" target extracts the documentation headers from the different sources files to the man/pdoc sub-directory.
  The "export" target copies the final products to the parent directory.
+ The "web-document" target pushes the documentation to $HOSTWEB:$DIAGWEB.
-The working directory that holds the package is assumed to be just that, somewhere users may not be too confortable.
+ The git working directory that holds the package is assumed to be just that, somewhere users may not be too confortable.
 The package implicitely assumes that make=gmake.

  To generate the toolkit executable, the RPN/CMC development environment has to be installed and active (see mfvalin/rmnlib on github.com).
 As well, a VgridDescriptors package compatible with the current GEM v4+ model version has to be available.
-Furthermore, to generate the two cdf2xxx executables, the NetCDF (v3 or v4) and UdUnits v2 library packages also have to available.
+Furthermore, to generate the two cdf2xxx executables, the NetCDF (v3 or v4) and UdUnits v2 library packages also have to be available.
 These in turn require the hdf5, dl, and z libraries (if NetCDF v4 is used) and the expat library (for UdUnits v2).
 The current configuration assumes that the the NetCDF v4 package is used and that the netcdff library is provided as a SSM